Sameer-ahmadd/Machine_Learning_using_Rust/README.md

-## Train and Deploy Machine Learning using Pure Rust.
+# Train and Deploy Machine Learning using Pure Rust 🦀.